Skip to main content

 Inside your body, testosterone can exert its effects directly, or it can be converted into other hormones.
 One of these conversion products is central to the story of hair health.

+An enzyme present in your body’s tissues, called 5-alpha reductase, can chemically modify testosterone.
+This interaction produces dihydrotestosterone, or DHT.
+DHT is an androgen that is substantially more potent than testosterone.
 It binds to the same receptors as testosterone but with a much higher affinity, meaning its signal is significantly amplified.
 While DHT is important during development, in adulthood its effects on certain tissues, like the prostate and hair follicles, become more pronounced.

 Genetic Sensitivity the Deciding Factor

+The presence of testosterone or DHT alone does not determine hair loss.
+The critical factor is how your individual hair follicles respond to these androgens.
+This response is dictated by your genetics.
 Some individuals inherit hair follicles with a high sensitivity to DHT.
 In these people, when DHT binds to the androgen receptors in their scalp follicles, it initiates a cascade of events that shortens the anagen (growth) phase.

-With each new hair cycle, the becomes shorter, and the telogen (resting) phase may become longer.
+With each new hair cycle, the anagen phase becomes shorter, and the telogen (resting) phase may become longer.
 The follicle itself begins to shrink or miniaturize.
 This results in the production of progressively finer, shorter, and lighter-colored hairs, eventually leading to the appearance of thinning hair or baldness.

-Individuals without this can have high levels of testosterone and DHT without experiencing any adverse effects on their scalp hair.
+Individuals without this genetic predisposition can have high levels of testosterone and DHT without experiencing any adverse effects on their scalp hair.
 Their follicles simply do not react to the DHT signal in the same way.
-This explains why causes hair thinning in some people and not in others.
+This explains why testosterone therapy causes hair thinning in some people and not in others.
 It is an activation of a pre-existing genetic trait.

 Intermediate

 Having established the foundational relationship between DHT and genetically susceptible hair follicles, we can now examine the specific role that testosterone pellets play in this dynamic.
 The method of hormone delivery is a significant variable in clinical outcomes.
-Understanding the pharmacokinetics of pellet therapy—how the hormone is released, transported, and metabolized—provides a clearer picture of its long-term influence on your body’s systems, including the complex ecosystem of your scalp.
+Understanding the pharmacokinetics of pellet therapy ∞ how the hormone is released, transported, and metabolized ∞ provides a clearer picture of its long-term influence on your body’s systems, including the complex ecosystem of your scalp.

 How Do Testosterone Pellets Affect Hormone Levels?

 Testosterone pellets are small, crystalline cylinders implanted subcutaneously, typically in the hip or gluteal region.
 Their primary clinical advantage is the delivery of a consistent, steady-state dose of testosterone over a period of three to six months.
-This method mimics the body’s natural, continuous release of hormones more closely than other delivery systems, such as intramuscular injections, which create a “peak and trough” pattern of in the blood.
+This method mimics the body’s natural, continuous release of hormones more closely than other delivery systems, such as intramuscular injections, which create a “peak and trough” pattern of hormone levels in the blood.

 This sustained release from pellets ensures that your tissues are exposed to a stable level of testosterone.
-Consequently, the conversion of testosterone to DHT by the enzyme also occurs at a steady rate.
+Consequently, the conversion of testosterone to DHT by the 5-alpha reductase enzyme also occurs at a steady rate.
 For an individual with a genetic predisposition to androgenetic alopecia, this constant supply of DHT provides a persistent signal to susceptible hair follicles, potentially accelerating the miniaturization process.
-The stability of hormone levels is beneficial for mood and energy, yet it requires careful clinical management regarding its effects on tissues like hair follicles.

 Testosterone pellets provide a consistent hormonal environment, which can persistently activate DHT-sensitive hair follicles.